Measure And Optimize Largest Contentful Paint (LCP)

 CSS stylesheets are generally render-blocking (in order to prevent a flash of unstyled content before the styles are loaded).
 Avoid using @import

-in your code as it creates sequential CSS request chains.
+in your CSS files as it creates sequential CSS request chains.

-JavaScript files can also be render-blocking, though using the async
+JavaScript files can also be render-blocking.
+However, using the async

 Parser-blocking requests only block rendering of content that's placed below them in the HTML document.